openhwgroup/cva6/README.md

 ## Publication

-If you use Ariane in your academic work you can cite us:
+If you use Cva6 in your academic work you can cite us:

 ```
 @article{8777130,